ekostrov/PredictRainKaggle/README.md

 * The precision score stays at 86% on validation data.
 * The precision score on test data is 86%.

-*HGBoost Classifier*
+*XGBoost Classifier*

-After tuning hyper parameters for HGBoost classifier we have the following results:
+After tuning hyper parameters for XGBoost classifier we have the following results:
-* HGBoost classifier went up from 94% to 97.7% on validation data.
+* XGBoost classifier went up from 94% to 97.7% on validation data.
-* HGBoost classifier achieves 97.7% on test data that I have not used for training.
+* XGBoost classifier achieves 97.7% on test data that I have not used for training.
 * The precision score went from 87% to 80.6% on validation data.
 * The precision score on test data is 80.6%.